MystenLabs/seal/UsingSeal.md

 ### Optimizing performance

-Depending on the use case, several strategies can improve performance:
+To reduce latency and improve efficiency when using the Seal SDK, apply the following strategies based on your use case:
-- Reuse `SealClient` - It caches retrieved keys internally (as described above) and fetches required objects from the full-node during initialization.
+- **Reuse the `SealClient` instance**: The client caches retrieved keys and fetches necessary onchain objects during initialization.
+Reusing it prevents redundant setup work.
-- Reuse `SessionKey` - This reduces friction for the user and also fetches necessary objects from the full-node on initialization.
+- **Reuse the `SessionKey`**: You can keep a session key active for a fixed duration to avoid prompting users multiple times.
+This also reuses previously fetched objects.
-- Set `verifyKeyServers` to `false` - Unless key server verification is explicitly required, disabling it can reduce latency.
+- **Disable key server verification when not required**: Set `verifyKeyServers: false` unless you explicitly need to validate key server URLs.
+Skipping verification saves round-trip latency during initialization.
-- Use fully specified objects in PTB creation – Providing objects explicitly (including their version, etc.) reduces object resolution requests to the full-node.
+- **Include fully specified objects in PTBs**:  When creating programmable transaction blocks, pass complete object references (with versions).
+This reduces object resolution calls by a key server to the Sui Full node.
-- Reuse keys when possible - Avoid unnecessary key retrievals to reduce overhead and take advantage of the cache.
+- **Avoid unnecessary key retrievals**: Reuse existing encrypted keys whenever possible and rely on the SDK’s internal caching to reduce overhead.
-- Use `fetchKeys` to retrieve multiple keys in a single call
+- Use `fetchKeys()` for batch decryption: Call `fetchKeys()` when retrieving multiple decryption keys.
+This groups requests and minimizes interactions with key servers.

 ## For key server operators